wgruel/i220s/readme.md

 ## Adding more phrases.

 In case we want to add new phrases, we can just change the way PHP stores data to the file.
 Right now, it overwrites the file, whenever we submit the form.
-By adding the parameter FILE_APPEND to the function call in phrases_add.php, new content will be added at the end of the file $filename.
+By adding the parameter FILE_APPEND to the function call in index.php, new content will be added at the end of the file $filename.

 ```
     file_put_contents($filename, $text, FILE_APPEND);